Fourteen Retirement Vehicles!

 Third Mercury Grand Marquis

-A few weeks later, I saw another Marquis on eBay located across the Delaware River.
+A few weeks later, on July 22, 2019, I saw another 2003 Marquis on eBay located across just across the Delaware River.
 The seller claimed that the car had been driven only 71,000 miles and had never seen salt or snow".
 Probably because it looked too good to be true and came from "sin city", no one bid on it.

 I wrote a note to the seller just before the auction ended, saying that I was very interested.
 If no one bought the car, I would like to come and see it.
 If all was okay I would pay cash.
 I was surprised when he replied, "I am leaving on a longer business trip tomorrow but if you come in the morning, I will be here."
 He gave me directions to his home.
 Verna and I drove over and were amazed that every claim he had made was true.
 He inherited the car from his Aunt, flew to Vegas and drove it back.
 He liked the car so much that he intended to keep it, but then pointed to his garage and said, "I don't have room in the garage and it would be a shame for this car to stand outside in winter."
 I looked in the garage and gasped.
 A Mercedes, a Porsche and a big Harley Davidson were staring back at me!
 We got the car for $4000.

 Because the "Silver Bird" was still running great, I decided to keep driving it for a while.
-Fifteen months later, I learned that a neighbor's car had broken down and the repairs would cost more than the car was worth.
-He was nearly broke and trying to raise his two boys alone after their mother left them.
-We gave him "Silver Bird" and took "Bluebird" out of storage.
+In October, 2021, I learned that our neighbor's old Honda had broken down and the repairs would cost more than the car was worth.
+He was nearly broke and trying to raise two boys alone after their mother left them.
+We gave him "Silver Bird" and took "Blue Bird" out of storage.

 There are many pictures of boats and cars on www.rvharvey.com